Lyzev/MeinRaft/README.md

 ### Installation

-1. Download the latest release of SchummelPartie from the [releases page](https://github.com/Lyzev/MeinRaft/releases).
+1. Download the latest release of Mein Raft from the [releases page](https://github.com/Lyzev/MeinRaft/releases).
 2. Put the downloaded `MeinRaft.dll` file into the `Mods` folder of your Pummel Party installation.
 3. Run the game and enjoy the mod!

+### Common Issues

+If you encounter an error in the console that tells something about `Newtonsoft.Json`, you need to copy the `/MelonLoader\Managed\Newtonsoft.Json.dll` file to the`/UserLibs/` folder of your Raft installation.

 ### Contributing